 Funicular Railway – It runs from Lesser Town upto Petrin Tower on Petrin Hill.
 From Petrin Hill enjoy the stunning views of spires, river Vltava, bridges of Prague.

 Lesser Town(Mala Strana) – On the foothills of Prague Castle across Vltava river and connected through Charles Bridge from Old Town Square.
-Old Town & Lesser town is mostly done by walking tours for a picturesque view of historic city.
+Old Town & Lesser town is mostly done by walking tours for a picturesque view of the historic city.
 This walk is very beautiful & historic along the cobbled stoned pavements, sloppy roads, surrounded by hundreds of years old architecture.

 Havel Market – Fresh Farm products, Souveniers, Crystals & Handmade Handicrafts are available.
 Located between Mustek and Old Town Square.